chalmerlowe/intro_to_sprinting/class_materials/prereq_overview.md

 Participants should expect to achieve the following learning objectives upon completing this workshop:

-* Be able to install the following software: conda, git, etc
+* Be able to install the following software: `conda`, `git`, etc
 * Be able to create a virtual environment
-* Be able to use git and github to create a copy of an open source project on their own computer
+* Be able to use `git` and GitHub to create a copy of an open source project on their own computer
 * Upon editing, adding, or deleting content in a project:
   * incorporate any changes to the project, made by others, into their own local copy
   * correct any conflicts between their changes and other's changes